roman-aguilera/common-instructions/README.md

 ### Copying someones elses folder (repository)
 Find the package you want to install online

-clone github repository
+Cloning(copying) a github repository
 ```
 #fork to your own gihub repository first (you cant commit changes to someon else repository unless)
 git clone <github URL> # github URL must come from your personal github repository
 ```

-Saving changes to your local repository to your github repository
+Saving changes from your local repository to your github repository
 ```
 git status
 git pull